-Students must make formal application to the CEST Office, CLS 4023.
+Teacher candidates must make formal application to the CEST Office, CLS 4023.
 Applications for student teaching are received one year prior to student teaching by purchasing, at Beck's Bookstore, the Field Experience Guidelines and Application Procedures / Forms Handbook.
 No meetings are held, but applications must be turned in during the months of October and February for the following year if student teaching is anticipated one year hence.
-Note information chart below for time frames.
+Note the following information chart for time frames.